 Listen!
 There’re listeners!

 Note, the ‘Controller’ class has a parent Class called _StateObserver.
 In turn, that class uses the Mixin, StateListener.
-It is this Mixin that allows the Controller to response to events generated by the phone or by the user.
+It is this Mixin that allows the Controller to respond to events generated by the phone or by the user.
 As of this release, there are some twelve separate events available.
 Note, this Mixin is also available to you!
-Apply it, and you too will have an ‘State listener’ to use in your app.
+Apply it, and you too will have a ‘State listener’ to use in your app.
 Interesting, no?

 Mixin a Listener

 Note, since version 1.0, the StateListener itself has changed from a class to a mixin.
 Why you ask?
 So you then have more options.
 We developers love options!
 You can then attach this Listener using the ‘with’ keyword to any class and use its code.
 It’s not a class, and so you don’t have to deal with the ‘one superclass per class’ limitation.
-Your class is free to extend another class, ‘implement’ any number of classes and apply any number of mixins as well as become a ‘State Listener.’
+Your class is free to extend another class, ‘implement’ any number of classes, and apply any number of mixins as well as become a ‘State Listener.’
 Nice.
 And so the keyword, class, is now mixin.